-MEDIEVAL GREEK SUMMER SESSION AT THE GENNADIUS LIBRARY, SUMMER 2017
+AT THE GENNADIUS LIBRARY, SUMMER 2019

-Deadline: January 15
+Deadline: January 15, 2019

-The Gennadius Library of the American School of Classical Studies at Athens announces the summer session focused on the teaching of Medieval Greek, from June 26 to July 25, 2017.
+The Gennadius Library of the American School of Classical Studies at Athens announces the summer session focused on the teaching of Medieval Greek, from June 30 to July 31, 2019.

-The Library invites applications for a month-long Summer Session for Medieval Greek at the Intermediate Level.
-The objective is to familiarize students who have a sound foundation in Classical Greek with Medieval Greek language and philology by exposing them to primary sources, different kinds of literary genres, paleography and epigraphy as well as bibliographic and electronic tools, drawing on the resources of the Gennadius Library.
-The two Professors leading the session are Professor Alexander Alexakis, University of Ioannina and Professor Eustratios Papaioannou, Brown University.
+The Library invites applications for a month-long Summer Session for Medieval Greek at the Intermediate to Advanced Level.
+The objective is to familiarize students who have a sound foundation in Classical Greek with Medieval Greek language and philology by exposing them to primary sources, different kinds of literary genres, paleography and epigraphy, drawing on the resources of the Gennadius Library.
+The two Professors leading the session are Professor Alexander Alexakis, University of Ioannina and Professor Stratis Papaioannou, Brown University/University of Crete.

-Academic Credit.
 The American School is not a degree-granting institution.
 No grades are given for its programs, nor are transcripts provided.
 Upon request, an optional final exam at the end of the program may be provided and the directors will write a letter to the participant's home institution, recommending that credit be granted, provided that the student has satisfactorily participated in the program and passed the final exam.

-Applications.
-Submit online application, curriculum vitae, two letters of recommendation (one from the academic advisor and one from a Greek language teacher) on the ASCSA web site at http://www.ascsa.edu.gr/index.php/admission-membership/gennadius_library....
-Applicants are required to submit legible pdf scans of academic transcripts as part of the online application.
-Application fee is US$25.
+Submit online application, curriculum vitae, two letters of recommendation (one from the academic advisor and one from a Greek language teacher).
+Direct link to application: https://ascsa.submittable.com/submit/116263/ascsa-gennadius-library-summer-session-application

 Web site: www.ascsa.edu.gr

 The selection results will be announced March 15.